sadiecee/FoliumTutorial/README.md

 ![](Images/map2.png)

-We're not going to go too far in depth on customizing and adding flare to your choropleth map in this tutorial, but if you're interested, you can check out [this](https://towardsdatascience.com/a-beginners-guide-to-create-a-cloropleth-map-in-python-using-geopandas-and-matplotlib-9cc4175ab630) fantastic tutorial to the basics of choropleth editing.
+We're not going to go too far in depth on customizing and adding flare to your choropleth map in this tutorial, but if you're interested, you can check out [this](https://towardsdatascience.com/a-beginners-guide-to-create-a-cloropleth-map-in-python-using-geopandas-and-matplotlib-9cc4175ab630) fantastic tutorial to the basics of choropleth editing using the `Pandas` library.

 ## Using Folium
+Now that we've made a few static maps, we're going to shift into interactive maps, using the `folium` library!

 To create visualizations in Folium, we are going to be using data from the [GitHub documentation for the Folium function](https://python-visualization.github.io/folium/index.html).
-You shouldn't need to download any more data, but the documentation will be a valuable resource moving forward!
+You shouldn't need to download any more data, but the documentation will be a valuable resource moving forward.

 ### Basic Maps
 The python code to simply call a genetric folium basemap (and that we will use to add our data or baselayers to eventually) is simple: